U-node/minter-sdk/README.md

 <p align="center">
 </p>

+Python SDK

-Initial release of official Minter's mainnet <a href="https://github.com/MinterTeam/minter-php-sdk">php SDK</a>
+Ported from official Minter's <a href="https://github.com/MinterTeam/minter-php-sdk">php SDK</a>

-Ported to Python by <a href="https://www.u-node.net">https://www.u-node.net</a>'s masternode co-founder Roman Matusevich
+Created by <a href="https://www.u-node.net">https://www.u-node.net</a>'s masternode co-founder Roman Matusevich

 You can support our project by sending any Minter's coins to our wallet Mx6e0cd64694b1e143adaa7d4914080e748837aec9